 The next step is the inclusion of far clusters (see Fig. 3).
 This is especially relevant in outdoor environments.
-It usually requires an unobstructed view from the BS to the far scatterers, and from there to the MS. However, some scattering around the MS might still occur.
-Since it is single- or double scattering, we can treat the problem similar to the previous subsection.
-In other words, we first establish the location of the far scatterers in space, and assume that all of those are illuminated by the BS.
+It usually requires an unobstructed view from the BS to the far scatterers and from there to the MS. However, some scattering around the MS might still occur.
+Since it is single- or double scattering, we can treat the problem similarly to Section III-C. In other words, we first establish the location of the far scatterers in space and assume that all of those are illuminated by the BS.
 Then, each far scatterer can illuminate the MS directly, or it can illuminate a certain (angular) range of MS scatterers.
 From a physical point of view, far scatterers increase both the delay and the angular dispersion.
-Mathematically, scattering via far clusters is the same as scattering in the local cluster; only the location of the scatterers can usually be neglected, since it carries too little energy.
+Mathematically, scattering via far clusters is the same as scattering in the local cluster; only the location of the scatterers is centered around a different position.
+Scattering that involves BS-scatterers, MS-scatterers, and far scatterers can usually be neglected since it carries too little energy.